uclab-potsdam/syllabus-site/assets/data.md

 The following visualization projects are based on the practices and principles encountered during the visits, readings, and exchanges throughout the semester.

+### Central questions

+- What would you like to reveal with the organigrams you will make?
+- What kind of work relations would you like to put out there for discussion?

 ---